Use Copy Paste Manager faster

 Tips

-• Pin stable snippets, templates, URLs, and commands.
+• Pin stable snippets, templates, URLs, commands, and support replies.

 Position Lock

-Lock the popup position when you want history to stay in one predictable place.
+Lock the popup when you want it to reopen in the same spot every time.

 How to use it